martijnlentink/propresenter-custom-bibles/.github/ISSUE_TEMPLATE/bug_report.md

 - At which step in the process did this happen?
 - Which translation did you try to download?
 - What OS are you running it on?
+- Which version of ProPresenter are you using?
 - Did you run the executable or the Python script?

 **Expected behavior**